MiraGeoscience/geoh5py/docs/content/geoh5_format/index.rst

    understand (and generally be very tolerant with regards to missing information) when loading and saving geoh5 files.
 This will allow third parties to write to this format fairly easily, as well as include additional information not included in this spec for their own purposes.
+In the current implementation, Geoscience ANALYST automatically removes unnecessary information on save.

 Definition